Thanhdan0811/powerBI/01-DAX.md

 - SampleFilterTable = FILTER(products, products[price] > 5) => return a table with less rows and have been filtered.

 ## ALL Function.
+- Return all the rows in the table, or all the values in the columns, ignoring any filters that might have been applied.
+- Revenue filtered by state = [Revenue Measure] / CALCULATE([Revenue Measure], ALL(location[state]))

+## ALLSELECTED Function
+- like ALL function , it's just not ignores filters from outside visualize.

+## ALLEXCEPT Function.